Hindi cinema: Classic Hindi cinema (1970s–1980s)

 The name "Bollywood" was coined during the 1970s, when the conventions of commercial Hindi films were defined.
 Key to this was the masala film, which combines a number of genres (action, comedy, romance, drama, melodrama, and musical).
 The masala film was pioneered early in the decade by filmmaker Manmohan Desai, Prakash Mehra and Nasir Hussain, and the Salim-Javed screenwriting duo, pioneering the Bollywood-blockbuster format.
 Yaadon Ki Baarat (1973), directed by Hussain and written by Salim-Javed, has been identified as the first masala film and the first quintessentially "Bollywood" film.
 Salim-Javed wrote more successful masala films during the 1970s and 1980s.
 Masala films made Amitabh Bachchan the biggest star of the period.
-A landmark of the genre was Amar Akbar Anthony (1977), directed by Manmohan Desai and written by Kader Khan.
-Desai was considered the pioneer of making Masala films in the 1970's.
+A landmark of the genre was Amar Akbar Anthony (1977), directed by Manmohan Desai.
+Desai was considered the pioneer of making Masala films in the 1970s.

-Both genres (masala and violent-crime films) are represented by the blockbuster Sholay (1975), written by Salim-Javed and starring Dharmendra and Amitabh Bachchan.
-It combined the dacoit film conventions of Mother India and Gunga Jumna with spaghetti Westerns, spawning the Dacoit Western (also known as the curry Western) which was popular during the 1970s.
+Both genres (masala and violent-crime films) are represented by the blockbuster Sholay (1975), directed by Ramesh Sippy and starring Dharmendra and Amitabh Bachchan.
+It combined the dacoit film with spaghetti Westerns, spawning the Dacoit Western (also known as the curry Western) which was popular during the 1970s.
+Sholay was declared the "Film of the Millennium" by BBC India in 1999.
+It topped the British Film Institute's "Top 10 Indian Films" of all time poll of 2002, and was voted the greatest Indian movie in a Sky Digital poll of one million British Indians in 2004.
+It was also included in the magazine Times "Best of Bollywood" list in 2010, and in IBN Live's list of the "100 greatest Indian films of all time" in 2013.
+In 2023, Time Out ranked it #1 on its list of the "100 Best Bollywood Movies."